ThomasB123/minesweeper/README.md

 ## How to play

 - Left click to reveal a square
-- Right click to flag or unflag a square
+- Right click to flag or unflag a square (command+click or two finger click on Mac)

 ## Customise